 - The scene where David swallows the Alien embryos – the idea for the scene was found when Ridley Scott was doing research for his next film Cartel and found girls were swallowing cocaine capsules to smuggle drugs.

 - When David takes the place of Walter and leaves a message in his voice – this is a similar concept to what the ending of Alien was going to be like.
 Originally, Ridley Scott wanted the Xenomorph to take over the Nostromo and leave a message in the voice of Dallas.

 - In an extended version of the prologue, Peter Weyland and David discuss Richard Wagner’s “Entrance of the Gods into Valhalla”.
 The piece relates to a takeover of creators by their creations.
 This is a similar concept to what’s happening in the film between the Engineers and the humans and between David and the humans.

 - At the start, Peter Weyland explains to David that he is unable to create life because he is not human.
 This is David’s motivation later in the movie.

 - In contrast to David, Walter speaks with an American accent.
 This can be explained that David was created personally by Peter Weyland who is British and Walter was a mass-produced android.

 - David is named after Michaelangelo’s David statue.
-He also has the corpse of an Engineer in his laboratory that is posed similar to the statue.
+He also has the corpse of an Engineer in his laboratory that is posed similarly to the statue.

 - David’s music choice at the end is Wagner’s piece “about the gods entering Valhalla, and the gods are false and artificial.”

-- David calls the creatures the “perfect organism” like Ash did in Alien.
+- David calls the creatures the “perfect organism” as Ash did in Alien.